---

 - Use [beforeSend](/docs/analytics/package#beforesend) to exclude page views and events that might not be relevant

-Data points are a single unit of information that represent a measurement of a specific Web Vital metric during a user's visit to your website.
-Data points get collected on hard navigations.
-See [Understanding Data Points](/docs/speed-insights/metrics#understanding-data-points) for more information.
+Events are single units of information that represent a measurement of a specific Web Vital metric during a user's visit to your website.
+Vercel collects events on hard navigations.

 > **💡 Note:** Speed Insights and Web Analytics require scripts to do collection of [data